-This week I discovered something that had my inner emusic fanboy going berserk: Silent Records - the legendary 90's ambient dance and electronica label - is back.
+This week I got a surprise: Silent Records - the legendary 90's ambient electronica label - is back.

 "I’d been a fan of the web radio station Soma FM for many years and out-of-the-blue I had the idea of creating a station for Soma FM that played the back catalog of Silent Records.
 I sent them an email and within an hour I received a response saying they were totally on board with this idea and set up a time to meet with me.